Nonprofit Data Management Strategies for Smarter Fundraising

 These considerations will play a huge role in narrowing down CRM solutions for your nonprofit.

 For example, if you’re a large or mid-sized nonprofit looking for a robust solution and able to invest in support to help you in the process, an enterprise-level provider like Blackbaud or Salesforce may be the option for you.
-While their platforms have a more extensive implementation process (for example, read about the Salesforce for nonprofits implementation here), these solutions are powerful when it comes to overall nonprofit management.
+While their platforms have a more extensive implementation process, these solutions are powerful when it comes to overall nonprofit management.

 On the other hand, if you’re a smaller organization simply looking for a solution to track your initial fundraising data, a ready-made, out-of-the-box CRM may be a better fit.